-The highlights of our family trip to Arches include Park Avenue, Courthouse Towers, Balanced Rock, and ending the day with a hike in Devil’s Garden to Landscape Arch.
+The highlights of our Day 1 hikes at Arches include Park Avenue, Courthouse Towers, Balanced Rock, and ending the day with a hike in Devil’s Garden to Landscape Arch.

 ► Ranking: #cleandiaper